-Proper cleaning of the internals, booster piston assembly, and housing is imperative for the long life span of your Shepherd.
-Cleaning the Shepherd must be performed after every shooting session.
-DO NOT exceed 300 rounds before cleaning.
 It is recommended that you disassemble the silencer once you are done shooting, even if you don’t have the time for cleaning.
 This will keep the tube and core from seizing together during the expansion/contraction from the suppressor cooling off from use.
 Make sure that your firearm is unloaded and pointed in a safe direction.
 Use a heat resistant glove if needed.
 Please contact us if you have any questions.

-Reassemble the booster assembly onto the tube body.
+Remove the core from the tube body.

 Hold the silencer upright and unscrew the retaining nut from the back of the silencer.

 Grasp the tube body firmly.
 Using your thumb or the palm of your hand, push the core threads up into the tube about ¼” until the threads are flush with the tube body.
 You can now pull the core out from the front of the silencer.

 Hold the tube body vertically over a disposable cloth.
 Slide the core in and out of the tube body while using a twisting motion.
 This will loosen lead and powder build up and allow the debris to fall onto the ground or disposable cloth.

 Wipe clean the inside of the tube body with a clean cloth and gun cleaner.

 Clean the silencer core.